Arka-Paul/lsb-stego-detector/README.md

 The reduction from 2484 planned cases to 1848 valid cases is due to:

-1. carrier capacity limitations, where larger payloads exceeded available embedding capacity for some image/depth combinations;
+1. carrier-capacity limitations, where larger payloads exceeded available embedding capacity for some image/depth combinations;
 2. a StegoLSB implementation limitation affecting greyscale PNG images, where scalar pixel representation can cause embedding failure.

 Only successfully generated stego-images were included in the final evaluation.

 ---

+## 4. Repository Data Availability

+This GitHub repository contains:

+* source code used for detection and evaluation;
+* payload files used for controlled embedding experiments;
+* result CSV files underlying the reported manuscript tables;
+* sample cover images;
+* sample stego-images;
+* reproducibility documentation;
+* tool and environment version documentation.

+The repository currently includes a **sample image subset** for demonstration and testing.
+The complete generated stego-image dataset is not stored directly in the GitHub repository due to repository-size considerations.
+The full dataset can be regenerated using the provided payloads, scripts, and manifests when the full carrier image set is placed in the expected directory structure.

+Where a separate external dataset archive is available, the corresponding DOI or repository link should be cited in the manuscript Data Availability Statement.

+---

-## 4. Payload Files
+## 5. Payload Files

 The folder `dataset/sample_payloads/` contains the benign synthetic payload files used in the experiments.
 Payloads are organised by file type and size class.